PoCInnovation/Workshops/software/4.Docker/README.md

 - `networks`: to allow the app to reach the database
 - `volumes`: to specify which volume you'll use to save the data, and to load `epytodo.sql` on database initialization

+:warning: The database inside the `db` container must be named `epytodo`, as written in the sql file.

 > Documentation on how [docker-compose](https://docs.docker.com/compose/) works.<br>
-> What is the default port of your flask/mysql services ?
+> What is the default port of your flask/mysql services ?<br>
+> Don't forget to use `alpine` images rather than default images, and avoid `latest` versions in general

 If you did this step correctly, your Epytodo should be accessible as if it were manually launched with python.